Mehron Mixing Liquid (metallic powders)

 With the corner of the same sponge dab on Diamond FX metallic violet in a big oval, covering the whole eye socket.
 Be careful not to pick up too much violet paint and blend it good with the pale flesh color.

-Now use one of the disposable applicators to paint a smoky eye with black Starblends and again blend it good towards the violet.
+Now use one of the disposable applicators to paint a smoky eye with black Starblend and again blend it good towards the violet.
 Then use Wolfe black to draw a dramatic eye liner and bold wing.
-Use your usual Kajal Pen to tight line your eyes (painting both upper and lower waterline).
-Please skip this step should you not have a Kajal pen; face paint is NOT intended to be used on the waterline!
+Use your usual eyeliner to tight line your eyes (painting both upper and lower waterline).
+Please skip this step should you not have an eyeliner; face paint is NOT intended to be used on the waterline!

 As next step use an applicator to draw the shadow of your “jewelry to be” on your forehead and glue your main jewel on.
 I used a fair amount of Pros-Aide and also I removed a bit of the paint with a Q-tip to make it stick better cause it’s a rather heavy jewel.